Types of Shock Testing Machines

 Larger Mechanical Shock Machines

-Below are two composites of MIL-S-901D standard shock testing machines for lightweight and mediumweight equipment.
+Below are two composites of MIL-S-901D standard shock testing machines for lightweight and medium-weight equipment.

-Shock testing machine for lightweight equipment.
+Shock testing machine for lightweight equipment from MIL-S-901D.

-Shock testing machine for mediumweight equipment.
+Shock testing machine for medium-weight equipment from MIL-S-901D.

-Free-Fall Drop Shock Machines
+Drop Shock Machines

 Drop shock machines can generate many of the classical shock pulses.
-To do so, they use a variety of programmers to change the shape of the generated pulse when the table is dropped onto a seismic mass.
+A drop shock machine drops a table onto a seismic mass and uses different programmers to change the shape of the generated pulse.

 Free-fall drop shock testing machines